Temple of Solomon (São Paulo)

 The Temple of Solomon (Templo de Salomão, /pt/) is a replica of the Temple of Solomon built by the Universal Church of the Kingdom of God (UCKG) in São Paulo.

 According to Brazilian press reports, the new temple is an "exact replica" of the ancient Temple of Solomon in Jerusalem.
-According to the church's leader, "The outside is exactly the same as that which was built in Jerusalem", but with increased dimensions.

-Bishop Edir Macedo, the founder and leader of the neo-pentecostal church, at the time of construction explained that "We are preparing ourselves to build the temple, in the same mold as Solomon's.
-Solomon's Temple … used tonnes of gold, pure gold … We are not going to build a temple of gold, but we will spend tonnes of money, without a shadow of doubt."
-Bishop Macedo has said that the temple is twice the height of Rio de Janeiro's Catholic-sponsored Christ the Redeemer statue.
+Bishop Edir Macedo, the founder and leader of the neo-pentecostal church, has said that the temple is twice the height of Rio de Janeiro's Catholic-sponsored Christ the Redeemer statue.
 Inside the temple there is a replica of the Ark of the Covenant constructed according to "biblical orientations".

 History

+The Universal Church of the Kingdom of God was founded in Brazil in 1977.
+It claims to have 8 million communicants who live in 180 countries.
+It has a television channel, Rede Record, and a weekly newspaper.

 On August 8, 2010, Bishop Edir Macedo presided over the foundation stone ceremony of the temple.

 The temple was officially inaugurated on July 31, 2014.
 The inauguration attracted thousands of worshipers including then-Brazilian President Dilma Rousseff.

 The Temple serves as both a house of worship and as world headquarters for the Church.
 The mega-church seats 10,000 worshipers and stands 55 meters (180') tall, the height of an 18-story building.
 Its dimensions therefore far exceed the temple it replicates, described in the Bible as having the relatively modest height of some thirteen meters ("thirty cubits", 1 Kings 6:2).

 The majority of the temple space is devoted to the main sanctuary.
-The sanctuary is lined with pews imported from Spain, which face the main altar.
-The sanctuary has a conveyor belt system designed to carry tithes and offerings from the altar directly into a safe room.
-The main ceiling is adorned with 10,000 LED light bulbs which will form different patterns designed to look like stars.
+It has a conveyor belt system designed to carry tithes and offerings from the altar directly into a safe room.
 Keeping with the Jewish theme of the temple, the walls are adorned with menorahs, and the entrance features a large central menorah.